dotnet/docs/docs/csharp/whats-new/csharp-11.md

 ## UTF-8 string literals

 You can specify the `u8` suffix on a string literal to specify UTF-8 character encoding.

-The natural type for a UTF-8 string literal is `ReadOnlySpan<byte>`.
-You can learn more about UTF-8 string literals in the string literal section of the article on [builtin reference types](../language-reference/builtin-types/reference-types.md#string-literals).
+You can learn more about UTF-8 string literals in the string literal section of the article on [builtin reference types](../language-reference/builtin-types/reference-types.md#utf-8-string-literals).

 ## Required members

 You can add the [`required` modifier](../language-reference/keywords/required.md) to properties and fields to enforce constructors and callers to initialize those values.
 The <xref:System.Diagnostics.CodeAnalysis.SetsRequiredMembersAttribute?displayProperty=nameWithType> can be added to constructors to inform the compiler that a constructor initializes *all* required members.

-See [init-only](../properties.md#init-only) for more information.
+For more information on required members, See the [init-only](../properties.md#init-only) section of the properties article.